luckman212/unifi-stp-prio/README.md

 ### Can this program do _xyz_ ?

 I wrote this to scratch my own itch.
 I've tested it fairly extensively on my own setup, but YMMV.
 I am running UNA version 9.0.106 as of this writing.
 Bugreports or PRs to add features welcome!

+### See Also

+- [luckman212/unifi-usp-control](https://github.com/luckman212/unifi-usp-control) - Control or retrieve status of a USP-Plug device